 9. The guidelines state "Signs should generally be lit from on the site.
 There should be no flashing, blinking, moving, or varying intensity lighting.
 Subdued lighting is preferred.
 Backlit fluorescent or exposed neon are generally inappropriate."
-The proposals for two internally illuminated signs (upper eastern wall and above the main 4th Street entrance) do not comply with the guidelines.

 The location of the upper eastern wall does not comply with the guideline that states "There should be no sign above the cornice line or uppermost portion of a facade wall."
 There is no historic fabric or architectural detailing being concealed.
-Given this is a highly visible secondary elevation, a painted sign that complements the character of the early painted signs may be acceptable in this upper wall location.
-The sign above the entrance on 4th Street does cover the transom windows but if there is a "space separating them from the building" this may be acceptable.
-More detail is needed.
+Given this is a highly visible secondary elevation, a painted sign that complements the character of the early painted signs is acceptable in this upper wall location.
+The goose-neck lights above the sign, however, are not appropriate as a way to light a wall sign at the upper façade wall.
+If lighting is desired, then a light source could be added at the parking deck (similar to the pole mounted fixture to project video on the other portion of the wall).